Table of contents

 Viewing your site as Googlebot is a simple but essential step in the SEO process.
 By gaining insights into how your site is being crawled and indexed, you can make strategic changes that enhance your site’s performance and improve your rankings.
 So if you haven’t already, take a few minutes to view your site as Googlebot, and see how you can optimize your content for better results.

-Aubrey is an SEO Consultant with 5+ years of B2B and B2C marketing experience.
+Aubrey is an SEO Manager and Schema Markup Consultant with years of B2B and B2C marketing experience.
+Outside of work, she loves traveling and learning languages.